vanallenlab/2017-aacr_phial2/README.md

 # AACR 2017 - Abstract #558: Computational analysis of clinically actionable genomic features: Precision Heuristics for Interpreting the Alteration Landscape (PHIAL)

 This repository contains figure generation for AACR 2017 - Abstract #558, Computational analysis of clinically actionable genomic features: Precision Heuristics for Interpreting the Alteration Landscape (PHIAL).
-For this project we compared PHIAL2^1 and TARGET2 to their previously published versions using a cohort of 110 metatstatic melanoma^2 and 150 metastatic, castration resistant prostate samples^3.
+For this project we compared PHIAL2 (VanAllen, 2013) and TARGET2 to their previously published versions using a cohort of 110 metatstatic melanoma (VanAllen, 2015) and 150 metastatic, castration resistant prostate samples (Robinson, 2015).

 The formal abstract for this presentation can be found here: http://www.abstractsonline.com/pp8/#!/4292/presentation/4249
 ## Presentors: